floradora101/tickIt-booking-system/solution.md

 ## Future Recommendations

-- Integrate Redis or JWT-based locking for horizontal scaling
 - Add monitoring & error alerting via Slack or Sentry
 - Build frontend UI with real-time seat availability updates
 - Implement retry logic for race conditions

--Redis for Lock Management
+- Redis for Lock Management

 While the current solution uses MongoDB to store temporary seat locks (`lockUntil`, `lockedBy`), a more efficient and scalable approach would involve using **Redis**